beginning of content

 How is a brain tumour diagnosed?

-Many people with a brain tumour see their doctor because they don’t feel well or are worried about their symptoms.
+Many people with a brain tumour first see their doctor because they don't feel well or are worried about their symptoms.
 Your doctor will talk to you about your symptoms and examine you.
-If they are concerned, they may refer you for an MRI or CT scan of your brain to look for a tumour.
+If they are concerned, they may refer you for a magnetic resonance imaging (MRI) or computed tomography (CT) scan of your brain to look for a tumour.

-Sometimes, a person might not have symptoms, but may be diagnosed with a brain tumour if they have a scan of their brain for another reason.
+Sometimes a person might not have symptoms, but is diagnosed with a brain tumour after having a brain scan for another reason.

 You may also have blood tests to check hormone levels and your overall health.